 The sturdy public buildings of this once-great metropolis have resisted the encroaching nature.
 Most strikingly, many of the monuments are so large that they rise up above the canopy of the jungle, like ancient stone skyscrapers reaching up into the sky.

 Today you will have the opportunity to discover one of the oldest and largest Maya archaeological sites in Mesoamerica, El Mirador.
-It is the home of one of the world’s largest pyramids, La Danta, which stands a staggering 236 feet tall and has nearly a 99 million cubic feet volume.
-Despite their importance, the “Lost City of the Maya” is not swamped with tourists because of its inaccessibility.
+It is the home of one of the world’s largest pyramids, La Danta.
+It stands a staggering 236 feet tall and has nearly a 99 million cubic feet volume.
+Despite its importance, the “Lost City of the Maya” is not swamped with tourists because of its inaccessibility.
 In this tour, you will reach the city via helicopter.

-Today you will leave Flores Island to enjoy a horseback riding tour to Xunantunich, Belize’s most popular Mayan ruins.
+Today you will leave Flores Island to enjoy a horseback riding tour to Xunantunich.
+These are Belize’s most popular Mayan ruins.
 One of the treasures discovered at Xunantunich includes a colossal plaster frieze, running around the outside of the building, known as El Castillo.
 This is the most iconic building at the site and raises some 130 feet above the plaza below.
-This makes it the second-tallest man-made structure in Belize, even today.
+As a result, it is the second-tallest man-made structure in Belize, even today.
 Afterward, you will be driven to your hotel in San Ignacio, Belize.

 Today you will visit the Mayan site of Lamanai by boat.
 This site is one of the oldest continuously occupied Mayan sites in Belize.
-During this tour, you will see ruins built in 200 BC and some built in the last century, as well as, the iconic, 13-foot-high stylized mask of a half-man/half-crocodile carved in a stella.
+During this tour, you will see ruins built in 200 BC and some built in the last century.
+Most noteworthy is the iconic, 13-foot-high stylized mask of a half-man/half-crocodile carved in a stella.
 You will be in close proximity to the ancient residential complex believed to be the quarters of Mayan elite.

-Today you will cross the border to go into the Quintana Roo State of Mexico and explore the stunning beauty of Bacalar Lagoon, which is called “Lagoon of 7 Colours”.
-It boasts an ever-changing scene of blue and turquoise shades, and the colors of the water and sky appear to combine as one.
+Today your Central America Mayan ruins vacation package will take you across the border into the Quintana Roo State of Mexico.
+Here you will explore the stunning beauty of Bacalar Lagoon, which is called “Lagoon of 7 Colours”.
+It boasts an ever-changing scene of blue and turquoise shades.
+The colors of the water and sky appear to combine as one.
 After this enchanting visit, your driver will take you to your hotel in Tulum.

-You will visit the ancient Mayan site of Coba, different from the other archaeological big sites in Yucatan.
-First of all, it’s situated by four natural lakes, believed to have given the city its name, which means “water stirred by wind”.
+You will visit the ancient Mayan site of Coba on this day.
+It is different from the other archaeological big sites in Yucatan.
+First of all, it’s situated by four natural lakes.
+These are believed to have given the city its name, which means “water stirred by wind”.
 Coba is not as excavated, nor reconstructed, as Tulum, so all along the paths you will see mounds overgrown with vines, trees, and flowers.
 The fact that the jungle hasn’t been cleared away here, nor all the mounds uncovered, adds a feeling of discovery to your visit.

 Tulum has one of the most beautiful beaches in the Caribbean.
-Their ruins’ greatest attraction is its locations, small but exquisitely poised on the fifteen-meter-high cliffs above the azure waters of the Caribbean Sea, whose views are nothing less than spectacular.
+Their ruins’ greatest attraction is its location.
+It is small but exquisitely poised on the fifteen-meter-high cliffs above the azure waters of the Caribbean Sea.
+The views are nothing less than spectacular.

 The underwater wildlife at this island is absolutely amazing due to the clarity of the water, with 100 – 200 ft visibility.
-You do not have to be a diver to enjoy it: simply put on a mask & snorkel, jump in and you will feel like you have been dropped into a tropical fish tank!
+You do not have to be a diver to enjoy it!
+Simply put on a mask & snorkel and jump in.
+You will feel like you have been dropped into a tropical fish tank!

 This is your free day in Cozumel.
 You can practice many water sports such as diving, deep-sea fishing, snorkeling, kayaking and more.
-Among the several attractions available to visit, Chankanaab National Park has the only inland coral reef formation in the world and is home to the world-renowned ecosystem and natural aquarium.
+Among the several attractions available to visit, Chankanaab National Park has the only inland coral reef formation in the world.
+It is also home to the world-renowned ecosystem and natural aquarium.

-Your adventure across the ancient Mayan World comes to an end today and you will be transported to Cancun International Airport for your departure flight.
+Your Central America Myan ruins vacation package across the ancient Mayan World and History comes to an end today and you will be transported to Cancun International Airport for your departure flight.